harmony-one/h/progress/alaina-furstenberg.md

+2024-03-12 Wed: Tweets relating to [pump.one/rules](https://x.com/harmonyprotocol/status/1899976287219048685) and [#1s finality](https://x.com/harmonyprotocol/status/1899940274115407983).
+Continuation in /w as well as continued generations in Sora.
+Insights: I'm stress testing how detailed these videos can get, and have found stories need to be short and simple.

 2024-03-11 Tue: Animation of a graphic to promote harmony.one/hire on [X](https://x.com/harmonyprotocol/status/1899595652704927885).
 Watched some tutorials on storyboarding in Sora, and experimented with piecing together visuals from harmony.one/videos.
 Sora can flash through photos well, but I'm still struggling to showcase a cohesive storyline throughout.
 Replying to community questions on [Reddit].

 2024-03-10 Mon: ETH SF, with a goal to connect with 30 people on [harmony.one/hire](https://x.com/stse/status/1893670310676930868).